CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.3 VPN.md

 With a VPN service provider, Service Level Agreements (SLAs) MUST be negotiated and documented in writing.
 It MUST be regularly checked if the VPN service provider complies with the agreed SLAs.

-#### NET.3.3.A3 Secure installation of VPN terminalsThe underlying operating system of the VPN platform MUST be securely configured.
+#### NET.3.3.A3 Secure installation of VPN terminals
+The underlying operating system of the VPN platform MUST be securely configured.
 If an appliance is used, there must be a valid maintenance contract.
 It MUST be ensured that only qualified personnel install VPN components.
 The installation of the VPN components as well as possible deviations from the planning specifications SHOULD be documented.
 The functionality and the chosen security mechanisms of the VPN MUST be checked before commissioning.

 #### NET.3.3.A4 Secure configuration of a VPN